airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 `brk` system call.
 System calls take a long time.
 They aren't like functions, because the processor has to switch modes.
 Your program isn't allowed to map itself memory, but the Linux kernel is.
-So, the processor has to switch into *kernel modekernel mode*, then Linux maps the memory, and then switches back to *user modeuser mode* for your application to continue running.
-This is also called a *context switchcontext switch*.
+So, the processor has to switch into *kernel mode*, then Linux maps the memory, and then switches back to *user mode* for your application to continue running.
+This is also called a *context switch*.
 Context switches are relatively slow on x86 processors.
 Generally, you should avoid calling the kernel unless you really need to.

 Another problem that we have is that we aren't recording where Linux actually sets the break.
 Previously we mentioned that Linux might